opendevstack/generator-node-express-typescript/README.md

 > For my 1.x release documentation for TypeScript 1.8, refer to [readme file for 1.x release](./README-1x.md).

-I'm a minimal [Yeoman](http://yeoman.io) generator for creating NodeJS modules using TypeScript.
+I'm a minimal [Yeoman](http://yeoman.io) generator for creating NodeJS express servers using TypeScript.
 I let you quickly setup a project with latest available tools and best practices.

 I use: